urbit/urbit/README.md

 #### Build options

-It has one option, `support-older-oses`, which tells it to be conservative.
-On Linux, this means using `getrandom` directly; on other
-\*nix, it means reading from `/dev/urandom`.
+It has one option, `ent_compat`, which tells it to be conservative.
+On Linux, this means using `getrandom` directly; on other \*nix, it means reading from `/dev/urandom`.
 This may make sense if you want your binaries to run on older versions of the same OS.
 If your program is mostly built from source, don't bother.

 ### Why?